 - Eventually, clients and investors prefer a palate of sustainability and substance over mimicry.
 Regardless of whether we manufacture, engineer, code, finance or innovate, we will be challenged by competitive mimicry.
 Because What We Do is a challenge: to our clients, colleagues and competitors.
 Be flattered.
 Continue the good work.
 Create those enduring, client-focused outcomes that drive business growth and sustainability.
 Ultimately, no one but us can deliver to our clients’ and investors’ value streams the way that we do.
 That is why we remain solidly sustainable and competitively and refreshingly palatable to our current clients.
 And, potentially, to our competitors’ clients, as well.
 Our substance and sustainability is how we grow and retain our customers’ businesses.
 That is our ongoing promise to them.

 What are you waiting for?
 Discover the key to creating and executing innovative personal development and business growth.
 Take the next steps!

 Babette Ten Haken’s One Millimeter Mindset™ speaking programs leverage collaboration to catalyze professional innovation and the type of workforce engagement experiences which fuel customer success and business growth.
-Her professional speaker profile appears on the espeakers platform.
-She is a member of SME, ASQ, SHRM and the National Speakers Association.
+She is a member of ASQ, SHRM, PMI, and the National Speakers Association.
 Babette’s Playbook of collaboration hacks, Do YOU Mean Business? is available on Amazon.com.
 To learn more about what her programs can achieve for you, your team, your organization and your association, contact her, right here.
+Image source: Adobe Stock.